 For investors who want full control, pulling financial data directly into Google Sheets lets you build completely custom screens.

-What you get for free: - GOOGLEFINANCE() function for basic price/fundamental data - Complete customization of screening criteria - Combine multiple data sources - Historical data analysis
+What you get for free: - GOOGLEFINANCE() function for basic price and fundamental data - Complete customization of screening criteria - Combine multiple data sources - Historical data analysis

 Best for: Technically inclined investors who want to build their own models.